Five Ways Your Competitor Is Using Instant Messaging Options to Improve Their Customer Success

 “Knowing your competition is good.
 Knowing what works for them is even better, and knowing how to do that better than them is the ultimate goal you should set regarding your competitor analysis.

-In Reportz, we use multiple tools and techniques to monitor and out-perform particular clients’ competitor activities such as social behavior, paid efforts metrics, and SEO/SEM stats.
+In Reportz, we use multiple tools and techniques to monitor and outperform particular clients’ competitor activities, such as social behavior, paid efforts metrics, and SEO/SEM stats.

-Every good strategy has to have competitor analysis at its core, since having in-depth info about what works best for your competitors can give you an overview of what to focus on and how to outperform them to make a success.”
+Every good strategy has to have competitor analysis at its core since having in-depth info about what works best for your competitors can give you an overview of what to focus on and how to outperform them to make a success.”

 What is a competitive advantage?